 NOTABLE: Madame Curie was nominated for seven Oscar’s including Best Picture, Best Actress in a Leading Role (Greer Garson), Best Actor in a Leading Role (Walter Pidgeon), Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Music, Scoring of a Dramatic or Comedy Picture, and Best Sound, Recording.

-There is a great deal of fiction added to the story of Marie Curie.
+There is a great deal of fiction added to this story of Marie Curie.
 The films lacks mention of her family in Paris, and her sister Bronislawa, herself an Obstetrician, to whom Marie was very close.
-Another omission concerned Marie’s devotion to politics and her desire for liberation and independence of her native country Poland.
+Another omission concerned Marie’s devotion to politics and her desire for liberation and independence of her native Poland.

 Madame Curie was the third of eight films to pair Greer Garson with Walter Pidgeon.

 In her final years at MGM, actress Joan Crawford was being given bad scripts as the studio hoped she would break her contract.
-Two role Crawford strongly hoped to get were for the films Random Harvest and Madame Curie.
+Two roles Crawford strongly hoped to get were for the films Random Harvest and Madame Curie.
 Both leading roles went to Greer Garson.
 It wasn’t long after that Joan Crawford left MGM.